Chapter 3.24

 3.24.020 Tax imposed.

-For the privilege of occupancy in any transient lodging, each occupant shall pay a tax of nine percent of the total retail price, including all charges other than taxes, paid by a person for occupancy of the transient lodging.
+Effective July 1, 2024, for the privilege of occupancy in any transient lodging, each occupant shall pay a tax of eleven percent of the total retail price, including all charges other than taxes, paid by a person for occupancy of the transient lodging.

 3.24.030 Collection of tax by lodging tax collector--Rules for collection.